TheCedarPrince/LinAlgTuts.jl/README.md

 ## Cloning Project

-Each tutorial is contained in a Pluto notebook.
+Each tutorial is contained in a Jupyter notebook.
 To set-up this tutorial repository, clone the repository:

 ```unix
 git clone https://github.com/TheCedarPrince/LinAlgTuts.jl